How to leave your California residency?

 4. Income allocation: You may need to allocate your income between the two states based on where it was earned.
 This can get complicated if you earn income in multiple states.

-5. Tax returns: You'll likely need to file state income tax returns in both states, which can be complex and require careful record-keeping.
+5. Tax returns: You'll likely need to file state income tax returns in both states, which can be complex and requires careful record-keeping.

 6. Vehicle and driver's license registration: You might also face issues with vehicle registration and driver's license if the states have different requirements.